-Also, I know that when I travel, my senses come alive, and I want to turn all my new surroundings into art.
+I know that when I travel, my senses come alive, and it’s fun to let my new surroundings turn into inspiration for art.
 Watercolor depictions of streets of Paris done in person, for example, are far more unique than just photographs on an iPhone.
 Plus, they make great postcards!

-It is relative that you know the flight restrictions for other materials you might want to bring alongside your watercolors.
+It is important to know the flight restrictions for other materials you might want to bring alongside your watercolors.
 Anything with a pointed tip or that could be considered “sharp” must go in a checked bag.

 Varnish or any flammable liquid is banned all together on a plane.
 If you want to bring some existing paintings with you, you’ll want to pack them inside a portfolio or see if you can carry them on the plane with you.

-Now, concerning a watercolor travel kit, everything we’ve said so far has been addressing solid watercolor paints.
-Some of us like to use liquid watercolors and might want to bring these on the plane with us.
+Now, for a watercolor travel kit, everything we’ve mentioned til now has been about solid watercolor paints.
+Some artists do like to use liquid watercolors and might want to bring these on the plane with us.

 Liquid watercolors on a plane are fine, as long as each paint tube is less than 3.4 ounces.
 Make sure to check the tubes or containers of liquid watercolor paints before you try to bring them on the plane!

 Honestly, before you bring anything on that isn’t “technically” essential, you should double check the latest TSA guidelines as rules related to liquids have been changing.

 Even with these rules and regulations on the planes (especially), trains, and buses, you shouldn’t let the art stop.